 The telecommunications company infrastructure on the island was hit hard, towers had fallen and telecom sites destroyed.
 As the company began critical infrastructure recovery and repair, they fell victim to theft, specifically theft of generators units.
 Typically a small generator unit will cost the company in excess $15K.

-Reconnaissance Group were engaged by the client to deploy on the Tortola Island, investigate the theft, work with local police to make arrests and put measures in place to recover generator units if they are stolen in the future.
+Reconnaissance Management S.A. were engaged by the client to deploy on the Tortola Island, investigate the theft, work with local police to make arrests and put measures in place to recover generator units if they are stolen in the future.

 Normal vehicle GPS tracking systems require a power source to operate, this is fed from the vehicle power supply.
 The GPS tracking system needed to be installed covertly, our aim was not to deter the crime but to catch the criminal and recover the asset.
 The generator units on the island did not operate on a full time basis, they had down time therefore using the generators power supply was not an option, also generators do not offer many inconspicuous areas to install covert trackers.

 Reconnaissance sourced from their GPS manufacturing partner a long-life battery operated only GPS tracker.
 The unit had a large magnet moulded into the hardened case for attaching to the steel frame of the generator.
 After trial and error testing on the island and factoring in vibration from the generators, the intense heat the unit had to work within amongst other factors the units were ready for deployment.